Bachelor of Science in Business Administration Finance

 - REE 3043 (Real Estate Analysis)

-For more information, please schedule an appointment with an academic advisor and consult the Master of Science in Finance, Master of International Business, Master of Science in Information Systems and Operations Management, Master of Science in Marketing, or Master of Science in Real Estate program website.
+For more information, please schedule an appointment with an academic advisor and consult the Master of Science in Finance, Master of International Business, Master of Science in Information Systems and Operations Management, MS Marketing Program, or Master of Science in Real Estate program website.